Washington Bucket List: 26 Things to do in Washington State

 Spokane Falls & Spokane River

 Spokane Falls is a waterfall on the Spokane River in central Spokane.
-Visit the area in spring to see the powerful falls plunging along the river, and the torrents raging with snow bursts.
+Visit the area in spring to see the powerful falls plunging along the river and the torrents raging with snow bursts.

 Perry District

-A serene neighborhood on Spokane’s South Hill, Perry District is a great place to spend a soothing, sunny day.
+A serene neighborhood on Spokane’s South Hill, Perry District, is a great place to spend a soothing, sunny day.

 There are endless dining options in Perry District.
-I loved the shrimp and grits at Casper Fry and beer at Perry Street Brewing.
+I loved the shrimp and grits at Casper Fry and the beer at Perry Street Brewing.
 During summer, Perry Street gets a farmers market every Thursday where you can buy fresh, local products.

 Greenbluff Farms